EmmaEwert/KITTY/docs/manual/tutorial.rst

 Go ahead and drop the entire KITTY folder into the root of your Assets folder.

-Did you save your tilesets and tilemaps next to your tileset images?
-If so, the folder contents should now look a bit like this:
+If you saved your tilesets and tilemaps next to your tileset images, the folder contents should now look a bit like this:

 .. figure:: images/tutorial-folder0.png
 	:align: center

 	The colourful Tiled icons are tilesets, and the tilemap has been made into a prefab.

-You can drop the tilemap prefab directly into the Hierarchy to see your work in the Scene View.
+You can drop the tilemap prefab directly into the **Hierarchy** to see your work in the **Scene** view.

-Whenever you update your tilesets or tilemaps, or edit your tileset images, they automatically get reimported.
+..
+Note:: Whenever you update your tilesets or tilemaps, or edit your tileset images, they
+	automatically get reimported.

-If you go into Play Mode now, any animated tiles will animate, but nothing else really happens.
+If you go into **Play Mode** now, any animated tiles will animate, but nothing else really happens.
 We're going to change that!

 Player Object
 -------------

-Of course, there are no objects yet – not even a Player.
+Of course, there are no objects yet – not even a :guilabel:`Player`.
 Let's add a small character from a spritesheet, ideally with a few walking animation frames for each of the four directions.
-I went with Leaf from Pokémon FireRed/LeafGreen.
+I went with `Leaf` from `Pokémon FireRed/LeafGreen`.

-Character and object spritesheets don't need to have the same tile size as the tilemap, as they're not part of the grid.
-Leaf's spritesheet, for example, uses 16×32 pixel "tiles" for each animation frame.
+Character and object spritesheets don't need to have the same tile size as the tilemap, as they're not part of the grid. `Leaf`'s spritesheet, for example, uses 16×32 pixel sprites for each animation frame.

-We can insert "tiles" of any size anywhere in the map as objects by adding an Object Layer.
-I called my layer "Characters", added a Tile Object of Leaf from the character spritesheet, and set the object's name to "Leaf".
+We can insert sprites of any size anywhere in the map as objects by adding an Object Layer.
+I called my layer :guilabel:`Characters`, added a Tile Object of `Leaf` from the character spritesheet, and set the object's name to :guilabel:`Leaf`.
 You don't have to give your objects names, but since they carry over to Unity, it will be easier to tell them apart if you do.

 .. figure:: images/tutorial-leaf-object.png
 	:align: center

+	Player object in Tiled

 So far, so good.
-When you switch to Unity now, you'll see your character gets created as a GameObject with the name you specified, followed by an object ID.
-A SpriteRenderer child has automatically been added, and the GameObject even a small name label.
+When you switch to Unity now, you'll see your character gets created as a ``GameObject`` with the name you specified, followed by an object ID.
+A ``SpriteRenderer`` child has automatically been added, and the ``GameObject`` even a small name label.

 .. figure:: images/tutorial-leaf-gameobject.png
 	:align: center

+	Player object in Unity

-That's all well and good, but the player doesn't do anything, and adding every component manually to every object that needs any will get tedious quickly.
+That's all well and good, but the player doesn't do anything, and adding components manually to every object that needs any will get tedious quickly.

 Player Prefab
 `````````````

-KITTY automatically generates a SpriteRenderer for us, and if your character "tile" already has an
+KITTY automatically generates a ``SpriteRenderer`` for us, and if your character sprite already has
-animation defined, the Renderer child will have a fully configured Animator component as well.
-You
+an animation defined, the :guilabel:`Renderer` child will have a fully configured ``Animator``
-could even go so far as to add collision shapes to your character "tile", which would generate a
+component as well.
+You could even go so far as to add collision shapes to your character sprite,
-PolygonCollider2D for each shape, but you won't need to do that for your character in this tutorial.
+which would generate a ``PolygonCollider2D`` for each shape, but you won't need to do that for your
+character in this tutorial.

-The ability to control how Tiled objects are translated to GameObjects is the primary feature of
+The ability to control how Tiled objects are translated to ``GameObject``s is the primary feature of
 KITTY, however!

-Let's have the Camera on the Player GameObject instead of at the root of the scene.
+Let's have the ``Camera`` component on the :guilabel:`Player` ``GameObject`` instead of at the root
+of the scene.

-Start by removing the Main Camera GameObject from the scene.
-This will make the Game View complain
+Start by removing the :guilabel:`Main Camera` ``GameObject`` from the scene.
+This will make the
-about a missing Camera.
+**Game** view complain about a missing ``Camera``.

-Add an empty GameObject to the scene; this will become our Player prefab.
-Drag it from the scene
+Add an empty ``GameObject`` to the scene; this will become our :guilabel:`Player` prefab.
+Drag it
-Hierarchy to the Project view to save it as a prefab asset – anywhere in the Assets folder is fine,
+from the scene **Hierarchy** to the **Project** view to save it as a prefab asset – anywhere in the
-but let's drag it into ``Assets/Maps/Tutorial`` for now.
-It's important to name it "Player" or
+``Assets`` folder is fine, but let's drag it into ``Assets/Maps/Tutorial`` for now.
+It's important
-something similar, because KITTY uses prefab names to translate from Tiled objects to GameObjects.
+to name it :guilabel:`Player` or something similar, because KITTY uses prefab names to translate
+from Tiled objects to ``GameObject``s.

-Now that you have your empty Player prefab in your Assets folder, go ahead and delete the instance
+Now that you have your empty :guilabel:`Player` prefab in your ``Assets`` folder, go ahead and
-from the scene, then double click the prefab to enter Prefab Edit Mode.
+delete the :guilabel:`Player` instance from the scene, then double click the prefab to enter
+**Prefab Edit Mode**.

-Add an empty child GameObject named "Camera" to the prefab, and set its position to (0.5, 0.5, -10);
+Add an empty child ``GameObject`` named :guilabel:`Camera` to the prefab, and set its position to
-every tile and object imported from Tiled is created at its bottom left position, so to center the
+``(0.5, 0.5, -10)``; every tile and object imported from Tiled is created at its bottom left
-Camera child on the Player character, it needs to be offset by half the width of a "tile" in your
+position, so to center the :guilabel:`Camera` child on the :guilabel:`Player` character, it needs to
+be offset by half the width of a "tile" in your spritesheet.
+The ``-10`` Z-position is just to make
-spritesheet.
-The `-10` Z-position is just to make sure the Camera doesn't near-clip the tilemap and
+sure the ``Camera`` doesn't clip the tilemap and all its objects.
-all the objects.

-Finally for now, add a Camera component to the new Camera child, and set its Projection to
+Finally for now, add a ``Camera`` component to the new :guilabel:`Camera` child, and set its
-Orthographic.
+Projection to **Orthographic**.

 .. figure:: images/tutorial-camera-inspector.png
 	:align: center

-We'll return to the Player prefab to add more functionality later!
+We'll return to the :guilabel:`Player` prefab to add more functionality later!

-If you want objects based on your new prefab to still have a label, you can choose a label in the
+..
+Note:: If you want objects based on your new prefab to still have a label, you can choose a label
-icon dropdown of your root Player GameObject in the top left corner of the inspector.
+	in the icon dropdown of your root :guilabel:`Player` ``GameObject`` in the top left corner of
+	the inspector.

 Typed Objects
 `````````````

-To let KITTY know that the character you added to the "Characters" object layer in Tiled should use your new Player prefab for instantiation, all you need to do is set the "Type" property of the object in Tiled.
+To let KITTY know that the character you added to the :guilabel:`Characters` object layer in Tiled should use your new Player prefab for instantiation, all you need to do is set the **Type** property of the object in Tiled.

 .. figure:: images/tutorial-player-object.png
 	:align: center

-Switching back to Unity, your Game View now shows the "game" with your character in the center.
+Switching back to Unity, your **Game** view now shows the "game" with your character in the center.

-This approach – creating a named prefab (or prefab variant) and setting the "Type" property of an object or even a tile in Tiled – is the core way of defining the specific behaviours of your game.
+..
+Note:: This approach – creating a named prefab (or prefab variant) and setting the "Type"
+	property of an object or even a tile in Tiled – is the core way of defining the specific behaviours of your game.

 Movement Script
 ---------------

 Now we actually get to add game-specific behaviour to our game.
-First up is player movement.
+First up is :guilabel:`Player` movement.

 Adding Behaviours to Objects
 ````````````````````````````

-Whenever a tile or object in Tiled has the Type "Player", KITTY loads your Player prefab in its
+Whenever a tile or object in Tiled has the **Type** :guilabel:`Player`, KITTY loads your
-place.
-This holds true for any typed Tiled object/Unity prefab combination with matching names.
+:guilabel:`Player` prefab in its place.
+This holds true for any typed Tiled object/Unity prefab
+combination with matching names.

-To define behaviours for objects, you simply add the components and child GameObjects you need to
+To define behaviours for objects, you simply add the components and child ``GameObject``s you need
-the prefab that matches the object you want to define behaviours for.
+to the prefab that matches the object **Type** you want to define behaviours for.

 Grid Movement
 `````````````

-Let's make the Player able to move by pressing the arrow keys (or any other directional input, like WASD or a joypad).
+Let's make the :guilabel:`Player` able to move by pressing the arrow keys (or any other directional input, like WASD or a joypad).
 For this tutorial, the player can move either horisontally or vertically, but not both at the same time.

-Create a new C# script called ``GridController`` somewhere in your assets folder with the following
+Create a new C# script called ``GridController`` somewhere in your ``Assets`` folder with the following contents:
-contents:

 .. code-block:: c#
 	:caption: GridController.cs